 Aweber is arguably one of the most popular autoresponders utilized by both online/offline businesses.
+I’ve personally used it for a over 10 years and would like share my personal review of it.

-- Pretty simple to use.
+- Aweber is pretty simple to use.

 - Excellent for complete beginners.